amorphie/poc/n8n/Readme.md

 ## Project Description:

-In this example, the project aims to simulate workflows using n8n.
+The project aims to simulate workflows using n8n.
 To run the project, you first need to bring up the components with the command docker-compose up.
 After ensuring the data is ready, you should restore the **"kafka-to-redis-postgresql.json"** workflow from the "workflow" folder in n8n.

 ## Workflow Overview: